yoshi-1224/hololens-urban-planning/USER_GUIDE.md

 ## Tool menu
 To activate a tool menu, use <b>"show tools"</b> voice command.
 To hide the tool menu, either click on the close button or use <b>"hide tools"</b> voice command.
+- tool menu is draggable.
+Simply choose an area other than the buttons, tap and hold in order to position it.
 ### Using the tool menu
 - From the tool menu, user is able to choose from three different types of prefabs to place onto the map.
 - Tap on one of the buttons to instantiate a prefab.
 The prefab will show up just below the buttons.